oddbird/oddleventy/content/work/coachhub.md

       to help the entire team communicate consistently and write code that integrates smoothly.
 summary: |
+  A custom appliacation that
-  **CoachHub, a responsive coaching web-platform we built with ORCAS,** integrates with their suite of self-management tools to provide users with anywhere, anytime access to varying levels of support -- video chat, in-app messaging, public Q&A, webinars, and support groups.
+  integrates with the ORCAS suite of self-management tools -- providing video chat, in-app messaging, public Q&A, webinars, and support groups.
+  Used (with white-label branding) by the
+  US Coast Guard, Miitary, and National Institutes of Health.
 ---

 {% import 'quotes.macros.njk' as quotes %}